When it comes to restructuring your business, there is a best-practice process you should follow.

 Our best advice: make haste carefully.

-Not taking everyone affected through the process
+6. Not taking everyone affected through the process

 Leaving anyone out could provide them with grounds for an unfair dismissal claim.

-Not reviewing employment documents
+7. Not reviewing award clauses or employment documents

 In one case, an employer made a financial controller redundant and then hired a qualified accountant for a position with a different title, but with identical duties to the role made redundant.
 While part of the basis for making the role redundant was the requirement for a tertiary qualification in accounting, this was not included in the job advertisement for the new role.
 Accordingly, it was deemed not to be a case of genuine redundancy.

 Before you consider proposing any structural changes, review relevant employment documents, including the applicable award or agreement, employment contracts, the job description, and any other agreed-to provisions in the case of redundancy (notice period, compensation etc.).
-In addition, ensure that the documentation for the new role(s) reflects the changes that were the basis for the change, for example, particular skills or qualifications, etc.
+Also ensure that the documentation for the new role(s) reflects the changes that were the basis for the change, for example, particular skills or qualifications, etc.

 Keep all job descriptions up-to-date so they reflect the reality of the role.
 This is not only important if you are proposing to make roles redundant, but also if you propose adjusting their duties.

-Not understanding the obligation to redeploy employees
+8. Not understanding the obligation to redeploy employees

 There have been plenty of cases in the FWC where employers have been ruled to not have properly considered options for redeploying existing employees into new roles.